EASS-HIT-PART-A-2024-CLASS-IV/Gaming-Ideas/README.md

 To run the project:

 1.Make sure you have Docker and Docker Compose installed on your system.

-2.Navigate to the Project Directory:
+2.Navigate to the Project Directory

 3.Head over to the project directory in your terminal.

 4.Run the Command:
   docker-compose up

 This will build and start the containers defined in the docker-compose.yml file.